-Customize a Massachusetts commercial lease agreement (above) and read further about required disclosures in Massachusetts, optional addendums by business type, and what Massachusetts landlord tenant laws apply to commercial lease agreements.
+Grab our free sample or generate an official Massachusetts commercial lease agreement.
+Read further about different types of commercial leases, optional terms to consider and what Massachusetts landlord tenant laws apply to commercial lease agreements.

 In the state of Massachusetts, a business owner is going to have to get a commercial lease to rent out a location to do business.
 These are very similar to the type of agreement that a person would make for a residential unit, but there are some allowances that make it a better option for a business to consider.
 One of the most significant benefits of a commercial lease is that they tend to have a longer time frame than other lease agreements.
 They are a reliable option that a business owner can choose, and most of the different options that are available to consider will be beneficial to the renter.